 With thousands of companies using Datadog to track their infrastructure, we can see software trends emerging in real time.
 Today we're excited to share what we can see about true Docker adoption—no hype, just the facts.

-Our research was based on a sample of 7,000 companies and tracks real usage, not just anecdotally-reported usage.
+The research that follows was based on a sample of 10,000 companies and tracks real usage, not just anecdotally reported usage.
 As far as we know, this is the largest and most accurate review of Docker adoption that has ever been published.

 Throughout this article we refer to companies' adoption status: "adopted", "dabbling", or "abandoned".
 Our method for determining adoption status is described in the Methodology section below.

 Real Docker Adoption